arantespp/arantespp.com/posts/zettelkasten/inflation.md

 ## Notes

-- Inflation is the rise of the general prices of a economy in a period of time caused by [money supply](/zettelkasten/money-supply) growth.
+- Inflation is the rise of the general prices of an economy in a period caused by [money supply](/zettelkasten/money-supply) growth.
   - Note that the general prices may increase, but the cause may not be by [money supply](/zettelkasten/money-supply) growth, but for supply and demand changes, for example.
-- If the inflation is positive, the general prices increases and each unity of the currency buy few products and services.
+- If the inflation is positive, the general prices increases and each unit of the currency buy a few products and services.
 - The opposite of inflation is deflation.
-  - The general prices of products and services decreases.
+  - The general prices of products and services decrease.
-- Long period of sustained inflation is correlated with [money supply](/zettelkasten/money-supply) growing rate higher than the economy growth rate.
+- Long period of sustained inflation is correlated with [money supply](/zettelkasten/money-supply) growing rate higher than the economic growth rate.

 ## Questions

 - What is better: high or low inflation?

-- What are the second order effects of a high inflation?
+- What are the second-order effects of high inflation?
 And a deflation?

-- Why inflation increases when the [money supply](/zettelkasten/money-supply) growing rate is higher than the economy growth rate?
+- Why inflation increases when the [money supply](/zettelkasten/money-supply) growing rate is higher than the economic growth rate?

 ## References